ortus-docs/coldbox-docs/README.md

-# ColdBox Platform
+# ColdBox Platform v4.0.0

 Welcome to the ColdBox Platform documentation book.
+This book contains the latest documentation about ColdBox as of the version shown above.

 # License
 ColdBox Platform is licensed under the [Apache 2](http://www.apache.org/licenses/LICENSE-2.0.html) License.